Tennis causes tensions with Australians stranded by COVID-19

 Others said the funds used to host the tournament could have been diverted to boost hotel quarantine facilities and healthcare systems to help bring back stranded Aussies.

-Officials in Victoria state, home to the Open, said hosting the tournament did not come at the cost of about 40,000 stranded Australians.
+Officials in Australia’s Victoria state, home to the Open, said hosting the tournament did not disadvantage about 40,000 stranded Australians.

 Australia, which has managed the coronavirus better than many other nations through targeted lockdowns and high rates of testing and contact tracing, reported zero local COVID-19 cases on Monday.

-But adding to the frustration for stranded Australians, the head of health department on Monday warned Australia may not fully reopen its international borders this year.
+But the head of the health department warned Australia may not fully reopen its international borders this year.

 “Even if we have a lot of the population vaccinated, we don’t know whether that will prevent transmission of the virus,” Brendan Murphy told the Australian Broadcasting Corp.